 - Implementing a buddy system to support each other through this unknown time

 We’re really excited to now offer Pulse as an employee engagement solution.
-It’s simple and effective - a great starting point for anyone looking to measure and improve employee satisfaction.
+It’s a simple and effective employee feedback survey - a great starting point for anyone looking to measure and improve employee satisfaction.
 Click here to find out more.